• Skip to primary navigation

 First, let's take a look at the open Em chord:

-What you might notice, is that it’s super similar to the E major chord we just saw.
+What you might notice, is that this chord is super similar to the E major chord we just saw.
 All you need to do is take away your index finger on the G string.

 Next up is the open Am chord: